aceisScope/GCP_DE_Notes/README.md

     -   Per Session: created in a stream when there is an interruption in the flow of the events which exceeds a certain time period. applied on a per-key basis. useful for irregular distributed data.
     -   Single global
 -   Watermarks: is the system's notion of when all data in a certain window can be expected to have arrived in the pipeline
 -   Triggers: determine when to emit aggregated results as data arrives.
 For bounded data, results are emitted after all of the input has been processed.
 For unbounded data, results are emitted when the watermark passes the end of the window.
+    -   event time trigger
-E.g. event time trigger, processing time trigger, data-driven trigger, composite trigger
+    -   processing time trigger
+    -   number of data elements in a collection

 ### Access control